chainstack/docs/docs/operations/tezos/networks.md

 Chainstack supports joining the following Tezos networks:

 * Mainnet — public Tezos mainnet.
-* Ithacanet — public Tezos testnet.
+* Jakartanet — public Tezos testnet.

-For development purposes on the testnet, get funded testnet accounts at [the Tezos faucet](https://teztnets.xyz/ithacanet-faucet).
+For development purposes on the testnet, get funded testnet accounts at [the Tezos faucet](https://teztnets.xyz/jakartanet-about).

 ::: tip See also